objcio/articles/2014-07-11-sandbox-scripting.md

 		return event;
 	}

-_Note:_ This code is available on [my GitHub account](https://github.com/chockenberry) as [Scriptinator](https://github.com/chockenberry/Scriptinator).
+_Note:_ This code is available on [GitHub](https://github.com/objcio/issue-14-sandbox-scripting).
 The `Automation.scpt` file contains the chockify function and all the other scripts used in this tutorial.
 The Objective-C code is all in `AppDelegate.m`.

 Now that you have an event descriptor that tells AppleScript what you want to do, you need to give it somewhere to do it.
 That means loading an AppleScript from your application bundle: